-- Step 1: Initial proposals and selection of project teams to participate initially in the competition. - Step 2: Presentations of initial project results by the chosen semi-finalists.
-For those able to travel, semi-finalists projects shall be presented in person at the International NSS Space Development Conference (ISDC), to be held this year during May 25-28, 2023 in Dallas-Frisco, Texas.
-For those unable to travel due to restrictions, online presentation options will be arranged, for example using zoom. - Step 3: Presentations of the finalists' project results will be at the International Astronautical Congress (IAC 2023) Space Power Symposium - this year to be held in October 2-6, 2023 in Baku, Azerbaijan - followed by selection of a winner for the year.
-Again, it is expected that for those able to travel, finalist projects will be presented in person at the IAC 2023;
+- Step 1: Initial proposals and selection of project teams to participate initially in the competition (circa end of April). - Step 2: Presentations of initial project results by the chosen semi-finalists.
+For those able to travel, semi-finalists projects shall be presented in person at the International NSS Space Development Conference (ISDC), to be held this year during May 23-26, 2024 in Los Angeles, California.
+For those unable to travel due to restrictions, online presentation options will be arranged, for example using zoom. - Step 3: Presentations of the finalists' project results will be at the 75th International Astronautical Congress (IAC 2024) Space Power Symposium this year to be held in October 14-18, 2024, in Milan, Italy followed by selection of a winner for the year for the Mark Hopkins Award.
+Again, it is expected that for those able to travel, finalist projects will be presented in person at the IAC 2024;